inflatebot/chatterbox-TTS-cli-api/README.md

 ## Install
 **Clone and Install**

+(Windows instructions not updated for this repo, but close enough.)
 If you're on Windows, please refer to the [Windows Installation Guide](https://github.com/SparkAudio/Spark-TTS/issues/5).
 *(Thanks to [@AcTePuKc](https://github.com/AcTePuKc) for the detailed Windows instructions!)*